tablexi/nucore-open/doc/HOWTO_docker.md

     * Basic
     * SQL Plus
     * SDK
-3. Copy the `.deb` files into the `tmp` directory
+3. Move the `.deb` files into the `tmp` directory

 ```
 docker-compose build
 docker-compose run web docker/oracle/setup.sh
+# demo:seed is optional
+docker-compose run web rake demo:seed
 docker-compose up -d
-#Optional
-docker-compose run web rake demo:seed

 ```

-TODO
+You should now be able to access NUcore at `http://dockerhost:3000/`.
+It may take a minute for the server to come up, so watch the logs.

+You can access a bash shell on the container with `docker exec -i -t <container_name> bash` (`<container_name>` is likely something like `nucoreopen_web_1`)

 ## LDAP